-AICHI (TR) – On the tenth anniversary of the murder of murder of a 15-year-old girl in Toyota City, Aichi Prefectural Police last week renewed a call to the public for help in solving the case, reports the Nikkei Shimbun (May 2)
+AICHI (TR) – On the tenth anniversary of the murder of a 15-year-old girl in Toyota City, Aichi Prefectural Police last week renewed a call to the public for help in solving the case, reports the Nikkei Shimbun (May 2)

 On the morning of May 3, 2008, the body of high school student Manami Shimizu was found with black tape around her neck in a rice paddy in the town of Ikoma near her home.
 The cause of death was ruled as suffocation.
 The case remains unsolved.

 This past May 2, officers handed out about 5,000 information sheets with a request for persons with information on the case to come forward at seven locations, including a railway station and near where her body was found.

 Police believe that a perpetrator killed Shimizu and stole her bag as she commuted home from soccer practice at her school, which is affiliated with Aichi University of Education, on the night the day before her body was found.